AmberBentley/content-feu/pages/design-1/creating-wireframes.md

 There are many online tools out there for creating wireframes, and it is up to the individual to decide which tool works best for their needs.
 Let's look at three popular wireframe tools.

-Please click on the tabs for more information.
+Please click on the sections for more information.

 _**Balsamiq**_